-The Vice-President shall annually appoint a Nominating Task Force of Voting Members whose responsibility shall be to develop a slate of Elders and Management Team members, to be approved each year to fill the vacancies created by expired terms of the Board of Directors.
-The Task Force shall consist of a majority of members who are not members of the Board of Directors, shall function for one year only, and shall report its nominations to the Congregational Assembly annual meeting.
+The Vice-President shall annually appoint a Nominating Task Force of Voting Members whose responsibility shall be to develop a slate of Elders and Management Team members, to be approved each year to fill the vacancies created by expired or unfulfilled terms of the Board of Directors.
 All nominees shall be Voting Members.

 B. Approvals and Terms of Office

-Members of the Board of Directors and Elders shall be approved by the Congregational Assembly.
+Members of the Board of Directors shall be approved by the Congregational Assembly.
 The term of office shall be for two years, with approximately one-half of each team being chosen and approved each year.
-Management Team and Elders shall be limited to two consecutive terms.
+Two members of the same household may not serve on the Management Team at the same time.
 Every term of office shall begin on the first day of the month following their election.
 In the event of a vacancy on either the Elders or Management Team, the Nominating Task Force shall provide the respective team with a list of candidates.
 Appointments to fill the unexpired terms shall be made from such list and shall be made by a majority vote of the Board of Directors.
 The appointed individual shall serve until the term for that particular position expires.
 In addition, any Voting Member may nominate a candidate for an Elder or Management Team position at the Congregational Assembly meeting with nominee’s approval.